Yibizo/reto-movimiento-steam-eq-6/game_design_doc.md

 # Graphics

 ## Style Attributes
+- no limited color palette
+- everything is done in pixel art style to remain consistent with solid black outlines
+- interactables throughout the overworld have a distinctive brightness to them

 What kinds of colors will you be using?
 Do you have a limited palette to work with?
 A post-processed HSV map/image?
 Consistency is key for immersion.

 What kind of graphic style are you going for?
 Cartoony?
 Pixel-y?
 Cute?
 How, specifically?
 Solid, thick outlines with flat hues?
 Non-black outlines with limited tints/shades?
 Emphasize smooth curvatures over sharp angles?
 Describe a set of general rules depicting your style here.